archatelain/code-for-eco-532/poly.md

 #### 1.1.
 Directories

+> A directory is a folder in which you store various files related to your project.

-You will need to store your work somewhere (e.g. your data sources, scripts and results). **Directories** are precisely folders in which you store various files.
+You will need to store your work somewhere (e.g. your data sources, scripts and results).
 Create a folder named "basics" on your computer.
-This will be your main directory for part I.
+This will be your **main directory** for part I.

 #### 1.2.
 The command line